 enlightened by visits to Ralph Waldo Emersons library, excursions into nature with

-Henry David Thoreau, and theatricals in the barn at "Hillside" (now Hawthornes
+Henry David Thoreau, and theatricals in the barn at "Hillside" (now "The Wayside").

-Like her character, "Jo March" in Little Women, young Louisa was a tomboy.
-"No boy could be my friend till I had beaten him in a race," she claimed, "and no girl if she refused to climb trees, leap fences ..."
+Like the character of "Jo March" in Little Women, young Louisa was a tomboy: "No boy could be my friend till I had beaten him in a race," she claimed, "and no girl if she refused to climb trees, leap fences ..."

 For Louisa, writing was an early passion.
-She had a rich imagination and often her
+She had a rich imagination and her

-stories became melodramas that she and her sisters would act out for friends.
+stories often became the basis of melodramas she and her sisters would act out for friends.
 Louisa

-At age 15, troubled by the poverty that plagued her family, she vowed: "I will
+At age 15, troubled by the poverty plaguing her family, she vowed that she "will

 do something by and by.
 Dont care what, teach, sew, act, write, anything to help the